fdraeger/eChessBoard/README.md

 ## Development Steps

+### Phase One
-1. Build a POC: signal generation, amplifier, sending coil.
+Build a POC: signal generation, amplifier, sending coil.
     >Generate a clean signal at the coil in the frequency range of 90kHZ - 300kHZ
     >
     >  [AD9833](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9833.pdf) ==> [LM384](https://www.ti.com/lit/ds/symlink/lm384.pdf)  ==> Send Coil
     >
     >?
 Will the LM384 amp schematic be sufficient

-1. Make various LC Element configurations
+Make various LC Element configurations for evaluation
     >Experiment with different coil sizes and LC parameters
     >
     >? what would a "good" inductance range be?
 1mH, 10mH, ...?